Copyright 2021 Chrono Eyewear BV

 The Radboud University Medical Center in Nijmegen conducts a lot of research into Parkinson’s disease.
 A phased study is currently underway into the possibilities of using blue light in Parkinson’s patients.
 Blue light glasses have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson’s disease (PD).
 Assessing patient acceptance is an important first step towards formal testing and introduction into clinical practice.
 The results of the first phase were published in Parkinson’s Disease (Hindawi) Volume 2019 in June.
 Below you can find a summary and a link to the publication.

-Blue light glasses have been introduced as a possible new method to treat sleep disturbances in patients with Parkinson disease (PD).
-Assessing patient experiences represents a key step in the road towards formal testing and introduction into clinical practice.
-Fifty-eight PD patients have used the blue light glasses for at least one week.
-74% of respondents reported subjective improvements in night-time sleep, daytime sleepiness, depressive symptoms, motor functioning, or a combination thereof.
-Except for one patient, all responders would like to continue using the glasses, mostly because they considered it a useful aid.
-Conclusion.
-Blue light therapy appears to have a positive effect on sleep, mood, and motor symptoms in PD.
-PD patients had an overall positive attitude towards blue light glasses as treatment for sleep disorders.
+Light glasses with monochromatic blue light have been introduced as a possible new method of treating sleep disorders in patients with Parkinson’s disease.
+Assessing patient acceptance is an important step towards testing and introduction into clinical practice.
+58 Patients with Parkinson’s disease use light glasses for at least a week.
+74% of respondents reported subjective improvements in nighttime sleep, daytime sleepiness, depressive symptoms, motor skills or a combination thereof.
+All but one patient want to continue to use the light glasses, usually because they see it as a useful tool.